mustafaakyuzz/LoanApprovalPrediction/README.md

-# Loan Approval Prediction Project
+# Loan Approval Prediction Project - EN

 ## Project Overview
 This project involves predicting loan approval statuses using machine learning models.
 The dataset contains information about applicants and their loan details.
 The final model achieves an accuracy score of **0.94**.